Okoyl/specit/README.md

 ### `npm start` script

-The systemd service file that Speculate generates uses the `npm start` script to start your application.
+The systemd service file that Specit generates uses the `npm start` script to start your application.
 Make sure that you've defined this script in your `package.json` file.

 ```json
 {